mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/pointcloud-groundfloor-segmentation.rst

 3D Pointcloud Groundfloor Segmentation for |realsense| Camera and 3D LiDAR
 ============================================================================

-This demo showcases an |intel| algorithm designed for the segmentation of depth sensor data, compatible with 3D LiDAR or a |realsense| camera inputs.
+This demo showcases an Intel® algorithm designed for the segmentation of depth sensor data, compatible with 3D LiDAR or a |realsense| camera inputs.
 The application processes either a 3D pointcloud or a depth image, producing a refined 3D pointcloud as output.
 Each endpoint within this pointcloud is classified, distinguishing between ground floor, elevated surfaces, obstacles and structures above ground level.